yaoshifeng/-/README.md

      First, I don't know the reason Why page 1,2,3,4 always crawl repeat...
 And 6,7,8,9,10,11 is good.

-     Second, I don't know the reason Why crawl about a half it will stop to write in Mysql, It's no way insert too many in list,
+     Second, I don't know the reason Why crawl about a half it will stop to write in Mysql,

+     It's no way insert too many in list.
+And I just create one threading.lock,

+     it's impossible to rob resources.

-     if I can handle it, I'll resive it soon, or Please help me.
+     If I can handle it, I'll resive it soon, or PLEASE HELP ME.
 Thank you!